Ukrainian Banks, Electricity Firm Hit by Fresh Cyber Attack; Reports Claim the Ransomware Is Quickly Spreading Across the World

 Write a letter to Putin@thekremlin.ru thanking his hackers for their thoughtful repackaging of the zero days the NSA released to Microsoft etc when they learned that the tools/0days were going to be released publicly.
 It was a few months before the "patriotic" hackers released the NSA tools.

-Credit where it's due (Score:3, Insightful)
+Credit where it's due (Score:5, Insightful)

 Re: (Score:2)